sudo-adb/healthcare-billing/README.md

   *  Step 4: Update appointment status to COMPLETED using `PATCH /appointments/{id}/status` [OPTIONAL]
   *  Step 5: Generate a bill for the patient and doctor using `POST /bills`
 * Assuming Patient is having an insurance we are not creating any insurance by default while creating a patient
-* A insurance can be added to the patient using `PATCH /patients/{id}/insurance` endpoint.
+* An insurance can be added to the patient using `PATCH /patients/{id}/insurance` endpoint.
 * As of now Copay is config and not consumed from insurance details.

 ### TODO